happy44300/pac-man-algoscript-clone/README.md

 We use pixel data to perform collision hence the importance of the drawing order

-The code is centralised into a main loop that is executed avery frame that can be summed as following
+The code is centralised into a main loop that is executed avery frame witch can be summed as following
 ![alt text](https://happy44300.github.io/Diagramme.PNG)